Can You Get Insurance with a Learner’s Permit?

 • Do you have to add a permit driver to your car insurance?

-A permit driver doesn’t have to be added to their parent’s car insurance, but the new driver must be covered by a valid insurance policy.
-Generally, adding the teen to their parents’ policy is the cheapest and simplest way to provide insurance coverage, and it usually doesn’t increase the cost of premiums until after the new driver is fully licensed.
+A driver with a permit doesn’t have to join their parents’ car insurance, but they must have a valid insurance policy.
+Generally, adding your teen to your existing policy is the cheapest and simplest way to provide insurance coverage.
+It usually doesn’t increase the cost of premiums until after the new driver is fully licensed.

 • How much is car insurance for permit drivers?

-It usually costs nothing for a permit driver to be added to an existing auto insurance policy.
+It usually costs nothing for you to add a permit driver to an existing auto insurance policy.
 If the permit driver is learning to drive using a parent’s car and with the parent supervising, then it usually makes sense to add the permit driver to the existing policy.
 The cost of a separate car insurance policy for a permit driver can be quite high, and permit drivers younger than 18 must have their parents’ permission to purchase an insurance policy.

 • Do permit drivers need car insurance?